Spercheiada

 Spercheiada (Σπερχειάδα) is a town and a former municipality in the western part of Phthiotis, Greece.
 Since the 2011 local government reform it is part of the municipality Makrakomi, of which it is the seat and a municipal unit.
 The municipal unit has an area of 379.521 km2.
-The population of Spercheiada municipal unit was 7,680, with 2,691 of them from the town of Spercheiada (2011 census).
+The population of Spercheiada municipal unit was 6,530, with 2,470 of them in the town of Spercheiada (2021 census).

 Subdivisions

 The municipal unit Spercheiada is subdivided into the following communities: